vmartinyan/MOJ-Portal/wp-content/plugins/addons-for-visual-composer/readme.txt

 3. Editing a addon/extension element in the Visual Composer Page Builder.

 == Changelog ==

+= 1.6 =
+* Fixed - Missing instagram icon in team profiles addon
+* Fixed - The portfolio grid addon leaves an empty space on the top when no heading is specified and when no taxonomy filters are specified
+* Fixed - The posts carousel dots navigation was not clickable
+* Fixed - The posts carousel would not expand beyond 960px in width
+* Fixed - In a few installations, the grid elements may not occupy full width between 769px to 800px device resolutions
+* Tweak – Moved to the_excerpt() from get_the_excerpt() in posts carousel and livemesh grid addons for plugin compatibility

 = 1.5 =
 * Added - Detailed documentation for all addon elements